 Finally, if someone dies or is harmed in any way, you could face additional fines and penalties, as well as a civil lawsuit by the victim or his or her family.

-Defense for MDMA drug charges
+Strategic defense for MDMA drug charges in Maryland

 In every case we take, we fight to have our clients’ charges dropped entirely.
 Sometimes, however, this is not a possible outcome, in which case we do whatever is within our power under the law to have your charges reduced.
 One common defense method is having the alleged evidence suppressed in your case.
 Suppression means that the criminal court rules that the evidence about the drug’s involvement in the crime is excluded.
 Exclusion means the evidence can’t be introduced during the court trial.